Eschenburg

-Eschenburg is a municipality in the Lahn-Dill-Kreis in Hesse, Germany.
+Eschenburg (/de/) is a municipality in the Lahn-Dill-Kreis in Hesse, Germany.
 The community inherited its name from nearby Eschenburg mountain.

 Geography

 About 20 km², or 43.8%, of the municipal area is wooded, 9.85 km² of this being municipal forest, and the rest state forest.

 Location

 The individual communities within Eschenburg lie on the river Dietzhölze and in its side valleys and high dales in the Rothaargebirge's foothills.
 Eschenburg lies in the northern Lahn-Dill-Kreis, some 10 km northeast of Dillenburg and 23 km east of Siegen.

 Neighbouring communities

 Eschenburg borders in the north on the communities of Dietzhölztal (Lahn-Dill-Kreis) and Breidenbach, in the east on the communities of Steffenberg and Angelburg (all three in Marburg-Biedenkopf), in the south on the community of Siegbach, in the southwest on the town of Dillenburg, and in the west on the town of Haiger (all in the Lahn-Dill-Kreis).